— Thomas A. Edison

-That didn't stop him.
-At the mere age of 10, he set up a laboratory in his basement to conduct experiments.
-"A diamond is a piece of coal that stuck to the job," he once said and believed his deafness helped his creativity.
+That didn’t stop him.
+At just 10 years old, he set up a laboratory in his basement.
+“A diamond is a piece of coal that stuck to the job,” he once said, and he believed his deafness helped spark his creativity.

 In 1877, Edison invented the original cylinder phonograph quite by accident.
-While trying to record telegraph messages, he experimented by moving paraffin-coated paper tape at high speed through a receiving instrument.
-A needle embossed the tape with dots and dashes of the incoming message.
-On one trial run, the tape sped through and made a sound similar to human speech.
+While trying to record telegraph messages, he moved paraffin-coated paper tape at high speed through a receiver.
+A needle embossed the tape with dots and dashes.
+On one test run, it made a sound similar to human speech.

 That got his attention.